softbar/RpcAddOnes/README.md

 When using a Fritzbox add-on module, when creating manually, the specification of the host or the IP is sufficient.
 As an example Host = http://fritz.box or 192.168.178.1

-Note: To keep the cache device config files small, unneeded functions and status variables are ignored when processing the XML files.
-If you want to dive deeper finds everything in the discrover.inc file, I also have the modules in the source code (for my purposes * laugh *) well documented.

 # RpcTools